juancasz/melonn-test/README.md

 After configuring the environment variables the project can be started:

 To start the backend go to melonn-test/sellers-back and run npm start.
 The API will start to work in localhost:3001

-To start the app go to melonn-test/sellers-front and run npm start.
-Open in the browser the port localhost:3000 to use the application
+To start the app go to melonn-test/sellers-front and run npm install.
+After that run npm start and  open in the browser the port localhost:3000 to use the application